Oakland County Misdemeanor Crimes Defense Attorney

 Consult with our Oakland County misdemeanor attorney by calling HJP Legal at (734) 593-1688 or contacting us online.
 Attorney Peters is licensed in Michigan, Florida & California.

-Common Misdemeanors in Michigan
+Understanding Common Misdemeanor Charges in Michigan

 Misdemeanors are common criminal charges in the Michigan courts with defendants ranging from teens to senior citizens.